Kingobaino1/Backend-api-assignment/README.md

 Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)

-After that type the command below into your teminal.
+After that type the command below into your terminal.

 ```
 heroku create